 Alfred A. Knopf was founded in 1915 and has long been known as a publisher of distinguished hardcover fiction and nonfiction.
 Its list of authors includes Toni Morrison, John Updike, Cormac McCarthy, Alice Munro, Anne Rice, Anne Tyler, Jane Smiley, Richard Ford, Julia Child, Peter Carey, Kazuo Ishiguro, and Michael Ondaatje, as well as such classic writers as Thomas Mann, Willa Cather, John Hersey, and John Cheever.

-The flagship imprint of Penguin Random House LLC, the Penguin Random House Publishing Group had its origins in 1925 when Bennett Cerf and Donald Klopfer, two New Yorkers in their mid-twenties, acquired a line of classics and contemporary American works called The Modern Library from publisher Horace Liveright.
-The company assumed the name Penguin Random House two years later, in 1927, when Cerf and Klopfer decided to publish a few books on the side, "at random."
-Their artist friend Rockwell Kent drew his now celebrated logo of a Penguin Random House, which made its debut in February l927.
+Random House had its origins in 1925 when Bennett Cerf and Donald Klopfer, two New Yorkers in their mid-twenties, acquired a line of classics and contemporary American works called The Modern Library from publisher Horace Liveright.
+The company assumed the name Random House two years later, in 1927, when Cerf and Klopfer decided to publish a few books on the side, "at random."
+Their artist friend Rockwell Kent drew his now celebrated logo of a Random House, which made its debut in February l927.
 Among the first titles of the new imprint were limited editions illustrated by Kent of Voltaire's Candide and Melville's Moby Dick.

 Ballantine Books is one of America's largest publishers of hardcover, trade paperback, and mass market paperback books.
 Founded in 1952, Ballantine was acquired by Penguin Random House in 1973.
 Its imprints include Ballantine Books, Ballantine Reader's Circle, Del Rey, Del Rey/LucasBooks, Fawcett, Ivy, One World, and Wellspring.
 Ballantine Books includes a backlist of more than 3,000 titles.